Do you need a Parenting Plan?

 What is the process to get a Parenting Plan?

-We can help you to create one based on an existing Parenting Agreement or we can work with you through a template that identifies the types of things other parents have included in their Parenting Plans.
 If it is safe to do so we will facilitate a joint meeting to discuss and negotiate a new agreement or we can work with you both separately using our Facilitated Negotiation process.